Overview

 The Dunbrody Famine Ship is one of the South‑East’s flagship attractions, anchored on the quayside of New Ross in County Wexford.
 It is a full‑scale, faithful reproduction of an 1840s three‑masted barque that carried Irish emigrants across the Atlantic during the Great Famine.
 Visitors step onto a vessel that never actually sailed again but has been transformed into a living museum, complete with costumed interpreters, interactive exhibitions and a permanent Emigrant Flame that burns in memory of all who left Ireland in search of a new life.

+The original Dunbrody was built in Quebec in 1845 for the Graves family of New Ross and served both as a cargo ship and, from 1845, as an emigrant vessel.
 In 1996 the JFK Trust launched a five‑year project to construct a replica.
-Over 150 local volunteers helped shape the hull from Irish oak frames and imported African timbers for the major structural members.
+Over 150 local volunteers shaped the hull from Irish oak frames, while major structural members were sourced from African timbers – a nod to the ship’s historic trade routes.
 The dry‑dock attracted more than 100 000 visitors during construction, underscoring the public’s fascination with this chapter of Irish history.

 What to See & Do